geneontology/noctua-annotation-base/changelog/release/noctua-form-1.md

 # Noctua Form 1.0

-Welcome to the first release of Noctua Form formerly known as the Simple Annoton Editor.
+Welcome to the first release of Noctua Form formerly known as the Simple Activity Editor.
 The focus of this version was working closely with curators to get initial release, layout and overall feel of Noctua Form.
 This version is packed with awesome features, mainly on different concepts of data input form structure